TimTeaFan/tt_website/content/privacy.md

 <ul>
    <li>to confirmation of whether data concerning them is being processed, information about the data being processed, further information about the nature of the data processing, and copies of the data (cf. also Art.
 15 GDPR);</li>
    <li>to correct or complete incorrect or incomplete data (cf. also Art.
 16 GDPR);</li>
    <li>to the immediate deletion of data concerning them (cf. also Art.
-17 DSGVO), or, alternatively, if further processing is necessary as stipulated in Art.
+17 GDPR), or, alternatively, if further processing is necessary as stipulated in Art.
 17 Para.
 3 GDPR, to restrict said processing per Art.
 18 GDPR;</li>
    <li>to receive copies of the data concerning them and/or provided by them and to have the same transmitted to other providers/controllers (cf. also Art.
 20 GDPR);</li>
    <li>to file complaints with the supervisory authority if they believe that data concerning them is being processed by the controller in breach of data protection provisions (see also Art.
 77 GDPR).</li>
 </ul>